UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 #### Using the EESSI Stack

-The EESSI (European Environment for Scientific Software Infrastructure) software stack - optimized for each supported CPU architecture - already available on Betzy, Fram, and Saga is now also available on Olivia.
+The EESSI (European Environment for Scientific Software Infrastructure) software stack - optimized for each supported CPU architecture - already available on Betzy and Saga is now also available on Olivia.

 To load the EESSI stack, simply use: